ArjanHuizing/kadaneImpute/README.md

 # To-do
 - ~~Use maximum likelihood to estimate the covariance matrix to prevent serious errors when estimating more complex data.~~
 - ~~Use robust residual variance estimation~~ (More testing required)
+- ~~Make code more efficient~~
 - More options for correlation specification
-- ~~Make code more efficient~~
+- Clean up and document

 # Changelog
+- Two major bugs were squashed.
+The kadane method now works within mice.
+Proof-of-concept simulation results can be found in the Simulation folder.
 - The method described by Moriarity & Scheuren (2001) to estimate the residual variance can lead to negative variance estimates.
 The RIEPS algorithm is used instead (Kiesl & Rassler, 2009).
 - C++ based functions have sped up kadaneImpute significantly.
 A simple benchmark showed a 6x increased speed.
 - Now estimates covariance matrix with expectation-maximization to obtain maximum likelihood estimates when data is missing.